Our Trauma & PTSD Specialties

 Our method is an organic, procedural synthesis to nervous system regulation via the catalyst of inquiry into our innate spaciousness and presence.
 This supports the nervous system to enter a state of coherence during which it can re-negotiate or "flush out" the incomplete parts of the dream and thus release any bound sensations, images, memories, behaviors and feelings.

 Our approach is trans-personal and very much centered in the non-duality traditions of the world, including Qigong, Advaita and Gestalt.
-Dr. Peter Levine's Somatic Experiencing ™ method and Dr. Stephen Porges' polyvagal theory provide the basic physiological foundation four our therapeutic approach.
+Dr. Peter Levine's Somatic Experiencing ™ method and Dr. Stephen Porges' polyvagal theory provide the basic physiological foundation four our dialog-based approach.

 trauma (n.)